collocations.org

 I really need a holiday!

-HOLIDAY + NOUN
+holiday + NOUN

 She had a holiday job as a gardener when she was a student.

-during the ~s
+during the holidays

 It can be difficult to keep children occupied during the long summer holidays.

-in the ~s
+in the holidays

-My aunt''s coming to stay in the holidays.
+My aunt's coming to stay in the holidays.

-on ~
+on holiday

-I''m afraid Mr Adamek is on holiday this week.
+I'm afraid Mr Adamek is on holiday this week.

 3. day when people do not go to work/school